graycoincash/Gresham/README.md

 # Gresham

 # 一、Project profile
-Project name: Gray Cash
+Project name: Graycoin Cash

-White Paper on Gray's Cash Project
+White Paper on Graycoin Cash Project

-This paper is a white paper for Gray's cash project.
+This paper is a white paper for Graycoin Cash project.
 The text introduces the market background, technical framework, token structure, fundraising introduction, team introduction, mission and so on.
-The text is only available to investors interested in Gray's cash projects to learn about Gray's cash projects.
+The text is only available to investors interested in Graycoin Cash projects to learn about Graycoin Cash projects.

-Explanation of term: Graycoin Cash: Gray Cash for short, English Gray Cash
+Explanation of term: Graycoin Cash: Graycoin Cash for short, English Graycoin Cash

-Gray cash applications: finance, ecommerce, games, new technologies and so on
+Graycoin Cash applications: finance, ecommerce, games, new technologies and so on

 By Gresham Labs
 # 二、API description